aaronsjcho/1-day/Issue 41483297/README.md

 >
 > This CL fix the issue of clearing receiver in case of having user arbitraty code in the `other`.

-The bug has been existed since `symmetricDifference()` method was added, but was exposed when the previous bug was patched in the commit above.
+The bug has been existing since `symmetricDifference()` method was added, but was exposed when the previous bug was patched in the commit above.

 ### Patch